 Transport operations covered by an individual permit are generally large-scale and present particular challenges in terms of logistics and safety.
 The specific characteristics of the transport, such as dimensions, weight, escort equipment and exact routes, are specified in the individual permit.
 It is issued according to the category of transport, which means that different types of oversize load may require separate individual permits.

-APL applications are generally submitted to the competent authority using specific forms, such as the Tenet form or the CERFA form (french regulation).
+APL applications are generally submitted to the competent authority using specific forms or the CERFA form (french regulation).
 The authorisation also details the characteristics of the transport, the authorised roads, the transport times and the safety measures required.

 The process of transporting an oversize load begins with obtaining special permits, as seen in the previous section.
 This involves submitting applications to the relevant authorities, who assess the risks and grant the necessary permits.